Issam Makhoul: Assassination attempt

-On 24 October 2003, Makhoul and his wife were preparing to leave their home in central Haifa; Makhoul took his Knesset-supplied Ford, and his wife took their personal Honda, Makhoul's primary transportation prior to Knesset service.
-Makhoul reversed the Ford out of the driveway, and his wife started the engine of the Honda, intending to pick up their twin children from school.
-The Honda's ignition sparked an explosion, flooding the vehicle in flames.
-Suad Makhoul escaped the blast unhurt.
-In May 2005, two young Jewish men (Alexander Rabinovitch and Eliran Golan) were convicted of obtaining explosive materials for criminal purposes.
-The two were conspiring to murder prominent Arab figures in Haifa, including Makhoul.
+On 24 October 2003, Makhoul was the target of an assassination attempt when an explosive device was planted in his private car in central Haifa.
+Makhoul and his wife, Suad, were preparing to leave their home; Makhoul reversed his Knesset-supplied Ford out of the driveway while his wife started their personal Honda to pick up their twin children from school.
+The Honda's ignition sparked an explosion, engulfing the vehicle in flames, but Suad managed to escape the blast unhurt.